Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Turn and bless each other with your modest favors and I promise you marvelous things will happen.
 The more you give them, the more you’ll recognize and appreciate them when they are returned.
 You and your mate will discover the pleasant challenge of finding new ways to give until these tender exchanges become a part of you.

-We pray you will choose to make a vow to never overlook the importance of giving small gestures of love to your marital partner and then find ways to do them.
+We hope you will choose to make a vow to never overlook the importance of giving small gestures of love to your marital partner and then find ways to do them.
 Some people call them “random acts of kindness.”
 We call them simple gifts of love.
 As Jesus said, “When you give a glass of water in my name you are giving it to me.”

 Look today for ways to bless each other.
 In doing so you will not only show your spouse you love them but it will bless God’s heart also.